UNDERSTANDING HUMAN PERFORMANCE IN CRITICAL INCIDENTS

 Open-Enrollment Sessions are 24 hours/3 days, currently scheduled in CA, WA, TX, CO, AZ, NM and MN.
 In-house sessions available Nationwide.

-Certified Force Science Analyst, James Schnabl, M.P.A. has over 30 years of law enforcement experience.
-He served as Deputy Chief for the Santa Ana Police Department for 30 years, where he commanded the Administration and Support Bureau including the Department’s Training Division.
+Certified Force Science Analyst, James Schnabl, M.P.A. has over 33 years of law enforcement experience.
+He served as retired as a Deputy Chief for the Santa Ana Police Department, where he commanded the Administration and Support Bureau including the Department’s Training Division.
 His previous command experience includes Special Weapons and Tactics (S.W.A.T.), Field Operations and Investigations.
 Additionally, he was the Commander of a multiagency task force, the Regional Narcotics Suppression Program (RNSP).
-As an officer, detective and sergeant, Jim has held positions in Directed Patrol, Field Training, S.W.A.T., Narcotics and Crimes Against Persons (CAP).
-During his ten years as a narcotics investigator Jim worked for six years undercover and flew surveillance aircraft for an additional 4 years, logging over 1,800 flight hours.
+As an officer, detective, and sergeant, Jim has held positions in Directed Patrol, Field Training, S.W.A.T., Narcotics and Crimes Against Persons (CAP).
+During his ten years as a narcotics investigator, Jim worked for six years undercover and flew surveillance aircraft for an additional 4 years, logging over 1,800 flight hours.
 He holds a Bachelor of Arts degree in Public Administration from the University of La Verne and a Master of Arts degree in Public Policy and Administration from California State University, Long Beach.
 He is a graduate of the Sherman Block Supervisory Leadership Institute (SLI Class 209), the California Peace Officers Standards in Training (P.O.S.T.)
 Command College (Class 49) and the FBI National Academy (Class 254).
 Jim’s Command College article, Reinventing the Police Report for the 21st Century: Are Video Police Reports the Answer? was published in Police Chief Magazine (September 2012).